XRPLF/xrpl-dev-portal/content/faq.md

 Ripple contributes to a reference implementation of the core XRP Ledger server ([`rippled`](https://github.com/xrplf/rippled)) and employs a team of engineers who contribute to the open-source codebase.
 Ripple periodically publishes pre-compiled binary packages of the software for convenience.
 Anyone can [download and compile the software from source](install-rippled.html).

-Ripple is also one of several entities who publish recommended UNL settings and runs validators on the network.
-As of late-2022, Ripple runs 3 of the 35+ validators in the default UNL.
+Several entities publish recommended validator lists (UNLs).
+As of September 2022, Ripple runs 3 of the 35 validators in the default UNL.

 #### Does the XRP Ledger distinguish between the codebase for validation and the one for user software?